Azure/multimodal-ai-llm-processing-accelerator/README.md

 - Clone this repository: `git clone https://github.com/azure/multimodal-ai-llm-processing-accelerator.git`
 - Change into the repository directory: `cd multimodal-ai-llm-processing-accelerator`
 - Create a new Python 3.11 environment for your project.
   - A new python environment is essential, and ensures the correct python version and dependencies are installed for the accelerator.
+This python environment is required for both deployment and local development.
   - To do this, open a terminal window and navigate to the root directory of the repository.
-You can then use a package manager like `conda`, `venv` or `virtualenv` to create the environment - below are some example commands:
+You can then use a package manager like `conda`, `venv` or `virtualenv` to create the environment - below are some example commands (you should read the documentation for these libraries if they are not already installed on your system):
     - Anaconda: `conda create -n mm_ai_llm_processing_accelerator python=3.11 --no-default-packages` to create the environment, then activate the environment with `conda activate mm_ai_llm_processing_accelerator` each time you want run or deploy the solution.
     - venv: `python -m venv .venv` to create the environment, then activate the environment with `source .venv/bin/activate` (linux/MacOS) or `.venv\Scripts\Activate.ps1` (Windows Powershell) each time you want run or deploy the solution.
 More info [here](https://python.land/virtual-environments/virtualenv#Python_venv_activation).
   - Once the new environment is created and activated, install the python requirements file: `pip install -r requirements.txt`.
 This contains the dependencies for both the function and web apps.